This guide is relevant to officials in non-corporate Commonwealth entities (NCEs) who:

-- Officials of NCEs can enter into arrangements that provide indemnities, guarantees and warranties (collectively referred to as indemnities) on behalf of the Commonwealth to other parties, subject to the limitations in the PGPA Act.
+- Delegated officials of NCEs can enter into arrangements that provide indemnities, guarantees and warranties (collectively referred to as indemnities) on behalf of the Commonwealth to other parties, subject to the limitations in the PGPA Act.

-- Indemnities are types of contingent liabilities (i.e. they may give rise to a liability on the occurrence of a future event), which are legally enforceable obligations.
+- Indemnities are legally enforceable obligations that create contingent liabilities (i.e. they may give rise to a liability on the occurrence of a future event).